TechCursed/artists-like-them-v2.0/README.md

-# Getting Started with Create React App
+# ArtistsLikeThem

-Artists like them is a React web app which finds the artists simar to the artists you love.
+ArtistsLikeThem is a web app written in React which lets you find the artists simar to the artists you love.